ofir-msh/trilogical-web-test/README.md

-A `.env` file (at the root of the project) with the following parameters is required to establish connection with the server:
+Edit the `.env` file with the following parameters to establish connection with the server:
 ```
 VITE_BASE_SERVER_URL
 VITE_LOGIN_USERNAME